-When we arrived in Glasgow in September 2016, we found a fantastic rental property on the south side of Glasgow in Newton Mearns.
+When we arrived in Glasgow in September 2016, we found a fantastic rental property on the south side of Glasgow in Newton Mearns; everything we needed with three bedrooms, fully furnished and a great location.

 We had planned to move to South Glasgow to start with.
 I created property searches for rental properties based on various school catchment areas.